AlloSphere-Research-Group/allotemplate/utils/alloinit.md

 curl -L https://github.com/Allosphere-Research-Group/allotemplate/raw/master/utils/alloinit
     | bash -s proj  # Download `alloinit` and initialize an `allotemplate` project in `proj/`.
-cd proj             # A copy of `alloinit` is now in `proj/utils`.
-./run.sh            # Run your new project!
+cd proj             # A copy of `alloinit` is now in `proj/utils`. make run            # Run your new project!
 ```

 To update [Allolib][allolib] and [its extensions][al_ext]: